NB-ux/WinUserMigrationTool/README.md

 - UI lists all users that can be copied and or restored.
 Status:
+Done but lists are updated only manually by pressing a button (for now)

 - UI lists all user folders too (maybe)
 Status:
+Does not list hidden folders.
+App fetches all non hidden folders under "Users".

 - Easy to use copy/restore
 Status:
+I guess yea.
+Lots of room for improvement tho.

 - user data is copied to the root of the usb into a folder named after the user (copied user)
 Status:
+Done bit differently.
+User is copied to the root yes but under "CopiedUsers" - folder.
+Bit more organized this way i think.

 ------------------------------------------------------------------------------------------